DR Congo National Football Team at World Cup 2026

 DR Congo national football team featured graphic

-Chancel Mbemba is DR Congo's most prominent European-based defensive talent — his Porto and subsequent European club experience has made him one of CAF's most consistent defenders across the qualification cycle.
+Chancel Mbemba is DR Congo's most prominent European-based defensive talent — his Porto and subsequent European club experience has made him one of CAF's most consistent defenders across the qualification phase.
 Cédric Bakambu's European club goal-scoring experience across his La Liga and subsequent career gives the Leopards attacking quality that significantly exceeds their FIFA ranking.
 Arthur Masuaku provides defensive width with Premier League experience from West Ham and subsequent clubs.
+DR Congo viewers can also use the DR Congo World Cup 2026 broadcaster coverage before kickoff.
 Full fixture details are on the match schedule .

 DR Congo Standings and Ranking